Tarun-2003/Tarun-2003/README.md

 ## Hi there 👋

+I’m a Full-Stack Software Engineer based in Dublin with a Master’s in Electronics & Computer Engineering from UCD.
+I build production-ready web applications across frontend, backend, and deployment using React, TypeScript, Node.js, and PostgreSQL.

+I’ve developed scalable REST APIs, implemented authentication systems, containerized services with Docker, and optimized performance in real-world projects — including a power-grid visualization platform modeling 500+ nodes.

+Currently seeking a graduate/junior software engineering role where I can contribute to building reliable, scalable systems.

 <!--
 **Tarun-2003/Tarun-2003** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.